int-brain-lab/iblvideo/README.md

 Install local server as per [this instruction](https://docs.google.com/document/d/1NYVlVD8OkwRYUaPeHo3ZFPuwpv_E5zgUVjLsV0V5Ko4).

-Install CUDA 11.2 libraries as documented [here](https://docs.google.com/document/d/1UyXUOx21mwrpBtCcS51avnikmyCPCzXEtTRaTetH-Mo/edit#heading=h.39mk45fhbn1l)
+Install CUDA 11.2 libraries as documented [here](https://docs.google.com/document/d/1UyXUOx21mwrpBtCcS51avnikmyCPCzXEtTRaTetH-Mo/edit#heading=h.39mk45fhbn1l).
+No need to set up the library paths yet, as we will do it below.

 Install cuDNN, an extension of the Cuda Toolkit for deep neural networks: Download cuDNN from FlatIron as shown below, or find it online.